 By increasing the difficulty of verifying each block, proof of work ensures excessive mining doesn’t take place, which preserves the supply of that cryptocurrency while incentivising miners to keep the network running.

-An alternative to tackle the resource inefficiencies inherent to this protocol is the proof-of-stake consensus mechanism.
+An alternative to tackle the resource inefficiencies inherent to this protocol is the proof of stake (PoS) consensus mechanism.
 In proof of stake, the network values seniority and investment in the cryptocurrency over computational power.
 Since every time a new block is created the miner has to trade in old units of that crypto for new ones, that miner will be in a weaker position to create the next block.

 This ensures a continual turnover in who gets to mine each block while also incentivising the trustworthiness of that crypto by making the largest holders an integral part of the process.